Chad BurrowAssociate Professor of Clarinet

 - 2251 Moore

-Clarinetist, Chad Burrow, has a multifaceted career as an educator, solo artist, chamber musician and orchestral musician.
+Clarinetist Chad Burrow has a multifaceted career as an educator, solo artist, chamber musician, and orchestral musician.
 The European press has said that Chad performs with “brilliant technique and tonal beauty mixed with an expressive ferocity.”
-Danish critic, Henrik Svane, went on to describe a performance as filled with “virtuosity, energy, and power without compromise.”
-The New York Times recently called a Carnegie Hall appearance in Poulenc’s, Sonata, as giving a “strong impression” and being a “bright and genial account.”
+Danish critic Henrik Svane described a performance as filled with “virtuosity, energy, and power without compromise.”
+The New York Times recently called a Carnegie Hall appearance in Poulenc’s Sonata as giving a “strong impression” and being a “bright and genial account.”

-Burrow’s recent concert engagements abroad have included concerts in Austria, Denmark’s Thy Chamber Music Festival, a recital in the National Concert Hall in Taipei, Taiwan, concerts in Strasbourg, France and Concerto appearances with the Taichung Philharmonic, the “Classic” Orchestra of Taichung and the Shin Sharn Ensemble in Taipei.
-Recent performances in the United States have included appearances with the Chamber Music Society of Lincoln Center in Alice Tully Hall, Chamber Music Northwest, and performances on a series of Benny Goodman centennial concerts in Carnegie Hall and Yale University.
-Other performances have included venues at Rice University, the Museum of Jewish Heritage in New York, three International Clarinet Association conferences, Northwestern University, the Music Mansion in Providence (RI), the Notre Dame University, Texas Tech University, University of North Texas, the University of Texas in Austin, Louisiana State University, and the University of Oklahoma Clarinet Symposium, among many others.
+Burrow’s recent concert engagements abroad have included concerts in Austria, Denmark’s Thy Chamber Music Festival, and Strasbourg, France; a recital in the National Concert Hall in Taipei, Taiwan; and Concerto appearances with the Taichung Philharmonic, the “Classic” Orchestra of Taichung, and the Shin Sharn Ensemble in Taipei.
+Recent performances in the United States have included appearances with the Chamber Music Society of Lincoln Center in Alice Tully Hall and with Chamber Music Northwest, as well as performances in a series of Benny Goodman centennial concerts in Carnegie Hall and Yale University.
+Other performances have included venues at Rice University, the Museum of Jewish Heritage in New York, Northwestern University, the Music Mansion in Providence (RI), Notre Dame University, Texas Tech University, University of North Texas, the University of Texas in Austin, and Louisiana State University, among many others.
+He has also appeared at three International Clarinet Association conferences and the University of Oklahoma Clarinet Symposium.

 Burrow is the winner of prizes and awards from the 2001 Young Concert Artist International Competition in New York City, the 2000 Woolsey Hall Competition, the 2000 Artist International Competition, and the 1997 Fischoff National Chamber Music Competition.